-14. To return the server to the rack:

-a.
-Simultaneously pull and hold the two green release tabs (one on each side of the server) toward the front of the server while you push the server into the rack.
+- 15. To return the server to the rack, perform the following steps: - a.
+Simultaneously pull and hold the two green release tabs (one on each side of the server) toward the front of the server (see the following figure) while you push the server into the rack.
 As you push the server into the rack, verify that the CMA retracts without binding.